GitXpresso/Browsers-NoVNC/README.md

 # Similar Projects Im making
 [LinuxApps NoVNC](https://github.com/gitxpresso/linuxapps-novnc)
-As much linux apps I can find, any collaboration would help, thanks Not going to work on thos project until i have all the still working Browsers that support linux
+As much linux apps I can find, any collaboration would help, thanks Not going to work on this project until I have all the still working Browsers that support linux